 - The furniture in classrooms tells us how people are to behave, because it has been made and purchased by people who had in mind some idea of how students should behave.
 Most wrap-around desks are made for right-handed people, for instance.
 And most classroom desks I've seen expect students to sit upright, at attention, with a book open in front of them.
 I really don't like those desks, and I feel trapped when I sit in them.
 I wonder sometimes how they make my students feel.
 I wish we had fewer chairs and more sofas.
 Maybe a fireplace, or some tables with glasses of water, and ashtrays on them.
 I suppose I wish I could teach in pubs or ratskellers, which are, after all, places consciously designed for people to meet and discuss what most matters to them, informally, passionately, amicably.

 - Classrooms that privilege video screens tend to undervalue natural light and windows.
-I am reminded of Henry David Thoreau's reflection on a boring sermon he once heard.
-While the minister droned on, Thoreau looked out the window at the falling snow, which, he proclaimed, preached a better sermon than the minister.
+I am reminded of Emerson's reflection on a boring sermon he once heard.
+Emerson wrote, in his Divinity School Address, that while the minister droned on, Emerson looked out the window at the falling snow, which, he proclaimed, preached a better sermon than the minister.
 I have no doubt that nature can often give a better lecture than I can.

 And this is why I am a preacher of the importance of study abroad.
 Not just travel, but serious, engaged, rigorous study in the classroom of life in another place.
 This is why I teach Classics in Greece every year, and why year after year I take students to Central America to study environmental philosophy and ecology.